How to Use This Help

 Here are some ways to navigate and search in ReSharper help:

 - Use the table of contents displayed on the left side of your browser window.
-Chapters in the table of contents are organized based on tasks that you can perform with ReSharper.
+Topics in the table of contents are organized based on tasks that you can perform with ReSharper.

 - Use grey links with forward and backward arrows to navigate to next and previous topics.
 These links are available above and below the main content block of each page.